Google My Business Optimization Checklist

 Hours of Operation

-Here’s the issue.
-Competitors can now report your Google Business Profile for inaccurate information.
-Google has staff that will call into an office to audit the correct business information.
-If Google were to call into your business, if your secretary says that your business is open 9 AM – 5 PM yet your website says 24/7, this can be deemed by Google as inaccurate information and your page can be dinged.
+• Google’s staff could call an office to audit the correct business information.
+If Google were to call into your business, if your secretary says that your business is open 9 AM – 5 PM, yet your website says 24/7, this can be deemed by Google as inaccurate information, and your page can be dinged.

 Opened On Date